-Wisconsin investigators to update Jacob Blake shooting
+Former Wisconsin police chief to review Jacob Blake shooting

 MADISON, Wis.
-(AP) - Wisconsin’s attorney general planned to provide an update Monday on the investigation into the police shooting of Jacob Blake, a Black man who was shot in the back by a white police officer last month, sparking days of protests.
+(AP) - Wisconsin’s attorney general announced Monday that he has selected a former Madison police chief to serve as an independent consultant for prosecutors weighing whether to file charges against the officer who shot Jacob Blake, a Black man who was left paralyzed from the waist down.

 The shooting of Blake on Aug.
-23 by a Kenosha police officer made Wisconsin the epicenter of the nation’s ongoing debate over police violence and racial injustice.
-Blake was paralyzed from the waist down following the shooting, which came three months after the death of George Floyd in the custody of Minneapolis police.
+23 by a white Kenosha police officer made Wisconsin the epicenter of the nation’s ongoing debate over police violence and racial injustice.
+It came three months after the death of George Floyd in the custody of Minneapolis police.

-Wisconsin Attorney General Josh Kaul planned to provide an update at a news conference along with Kenosha County District Attorney Michael Gravely.
-The state Justice Department said it would not be announcing a decision on whether the officer would face charges.
+Noble Wray, the expert who will review the file, is Black.
+Following his retirement as Madison’s chief in 2013, Wray has become a national leader in working on police reform, fighting racism and educating about implicit bias.
+Wray was chief for nine years and worked 30 years as a police officer, experience that Attorney General Josh Kaul and Kenosha County District Attorney Michael Gravely said would be crucial when reviewing the file.

+Gravely said he requested the consultant but that he asked the Department of Justice to choose.

 Blake was shot in the back seven times after walking away from the officer and two others who were trying to arrest him.
 The officer, Rusten Sheskey, shot Blake after Blake opened an SUV’s driver-side door and leaned into the vehicle.
 Three of Blake’s children were in the back seat.
 The shooting was captured on video and circulated quickly online, fueling protests hours later.